-Freedom of Access to Higher Education
+Right of Access to Higher Education

 The admissions policies of each college and university are a matter of institutional choice, provided that each college and university makes clear the characteristics and expectations of students which it considers relevant to success in the institution's program.
 While church-related institutions may give admission preference to students of their own persuasion, such a preference should be clearly and publicly stated.
 Under no circumstances should a student be barred from admission to a particular institution on the basis of race.
 Thus, within the limits of its facilities, each college and university should be open to all students who are qualified according to its admissions standards.
-The facilities and services of a college should be open to all students to public facilities in the local community.
+The facilities and services of a college should be open to all of its enrolled students, and institutions should use their influence to secure equal access for all students to public facilities in the local community.

-In the Classroom
+Academic Freedom Protections In the Classroom